 1 – Flash

-I’ve tried other radios including other lines of PocketWizard and other brands as well in this rig over the years, and the problem is that other radios usually require some kind of caddy to attach the radio to your pole and then require a sync cord to fire your flash.
+If you already have some older manual-only radios, you can use them too.
+Because I tend to shoot manual anyway, you could try using what you’ve got already.
+But you do need some kind of caddy or rig to attach the radio to your pole and then a sync cord to run from your radio to your flash (unless it has a hot shoe connection).
 Sync cords seem to cause trouble.
 It always seems that they are either going out, have a bad connection or a short, or just work intermittently.
 No connection is perfect, but I like the hot shoe connection better.

-Some other brands of radios like Radio Popper require that you use a second flash on your camera to control the flash you have on your pole.
-This is a waste of a perfectly good flash in my opinion.
-If I’m going to have a second flash (which I always do), then it’s going to be either a backup flash or is going to be in the field as a second flash used for rim light.
+I’d avoid the Radio Popper brand.
+They require that you use an additional flash on your camera to “control” the flash you have on your pole.
+That’s a $300-$400 flash that’s not being used for lighting, and a complete waste of a flash and money.
+If I have an extra flash, (which I do), then it’s going to be in the field as a second flash used for rim light or doubling up as a second main flash.

-The PocketWizard Mini and Flex systems allow you to run as many flashes as you have Flex units for – no need for a useless “Commander” flash on your camera.
+So these newer radios like Phottix allow me to run as many flashes as I own – no need for the useless “commander” flash on your camera.

 3 – Lightstand to Flash Adapter

 Monopods were not made for small speedlights, so you’ll need a little adapter to attach this rig.
-I really like this one linked below, and have a few of them, one for each flash plus some backup ones.
+I really like this one linked below.
+I have a few of them, one for each flash plus some backup ones.

 This comes with the brass attachment for a monopod that turns it into a lightstand top, and it also includes the black bracket for connecting your flash to any brass lightstand top.
 It accepts umbrellas as well, so you an be creative in how you use your flash stick.